jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/process-mining.md

     * Analytics
     * Admin to manage tenants, groups, users,...

+* Task Miner has an **Agent** running locally to the client Windows workstation to track user activities, encrypt the data and sends to the Data Collector (at a configured threshold).

-* Task Mining has 3 components
+* On the server side, Task Mining has 3 components

-    * Data collector
+    * Data Collector:
     * Data processor
     * Task miner
+    * We can add a persistence layer to keep projects and anonymized collected data.

 ![](./images/pm-components.png)